HANTVERK - Made by me

-HANTVERK, meaning handicraft in Swedish, is a collection of ceramics, baskets, textiles, and more – handmade by artisans in Thailand, India, Jordan and Romania.
-Inspired by Scandinavian design, each item tells the story of a successful collaboration, niftiness, great quality, and – if you listen closely enough – of life-changing new opportunities.
+HANTVERK, meaning handicraft in Swedish, is a collection of ceramics, baskets, textiles, and more – handmade by artisans in India, Thailand, Jordan, and Romania.
+Inspired by Scandinavian design, each item tells the story of successful collaboration, niftiness, great quality, and – if you listen closely enough – of life-changing new opportunities.

 “The handmade qualities are revealed in the details, like in the seam from the mould that runs down the centre of the vase.”

 The same Scandinavian expression that signifies the HANTVERK collection overall is true for the towel and the throw, with an added Indian touch.